Melioidosis: Microscopy

-By microscopy, B. pseudomallei is seen as gram-negative and rod-shaped, with a bipolar staining similar in appearance to a safety pin.
+By microscopy, B. pseudomallei is seen as gram-negative and rod-shaped, with bipolar staining similar in appearance to a safety pin.
 Bacteria can sometimes be seen directly in clinical samples from infected people; however, identification by light microscopy is neither specific nor sensitive.
 Immunofluorescence microscopy is highly specific for detecting bacteria directly from clinical specimens, but has less than 50% sensitivity.

 Imaging

 Various imaging modalities can also help with the diagnosis of melioidosis.
 In acute melioidosis with the spreading of the bacteria through the bloodstream, the chest X-ray shows multifocal nodular lesions.
 It may also show merging nodules or cavitations.
-For those with acute melioidosis without the spread to the bloodstream, chest x-ray most commonly shows upper lobe consolidation or cavitations.
-In chronic melioidosis, the slowly progressing of upper lobe consolidation of the lungs resembles tuberculosis.
+For those with acute melioidosis without the spread to the bloodstream, chest X-ray most commonly shows upper lobe consolidation or cavitations.
+In chronic melioidosis, the slow progression of upper lobe consolidation of the lungs resembles tuberculosis.
 For abscesses located in other parts of the body apart from the lungs, especially in the liver and spleen, CT scan has higher sensitivity when compared with an ultrasound scan.
-In liver and splenic abscesses, an ultrasound scan shows "target-like" lesions while CT scan shows "honeycomb sign" (abscess with loculations separated by thin septa) in liver abscesses.
-For melioidosis involving the brain, MRI have higher sensitivity than a CT scan in diagnosing the lesion.
+In liver and splenic abscesses, an ultrasound scan shows "target-like" lesions while a CT scan shows "honeycomb sign" (abscess with loculations separated by thin septa) in liver abscesses.
+For melioidosis involving the brain, MRI has higher sensitivity than a CT scan in diagnosing the lesion.
 MRI shows ring-enhancing lesions for brain melioidosis.